isomerpages/cris-nhic/events-and-news/news/_posts/2024-11-13-post-NHIC enters its second decade, advancing healthcare transformation through tech and innovation.md

-of several high-impact technologies, including novel medical devices, breakthroughs in therapeutics, and advanced diagnostic tools, resulting in 72 licenses facilitated, $4.38 million in licensing revenue, the creation of 25 start-up companies, and the launch of 16 products.
-Global benchmarking analysis of Innovation &amp; Enterprise (I&amp;E) activities indicate that Singapore's healthcare clusters demonstrate strong performance in start-up creation and investment raised, placing them in the forefront among top healthcare institutions in Asia and Europe.</p>
+of several high-impact technologies, including novel medical devices, breakthroughs in therapeutics, and advanced diagnostic tools, resulting in 72 licenses facilitated, $4.38 million in licensing revenue, the creation of 25 start-up companies, and the launch of 16 products. <a href="https://www.enterprisesg.gov.sg/resources/media-centre/news/2024/september/singapore-rises-to-4th-place-in-global-innovation-index-its-best-rank-in-more-than-a-decade" rel="noopener nofollow" target="_blank">Global benchmarking analysis of Innovation &amp; Enterprise (I&amp;E) activities indicate that Singapore's healthcare clusters demonstrate strong performance in start-up creation and investment raised, placing them in the forefront among top healthcare institutions in Asia and Europe</a>.</p>
 <h4><strong>NHIC offers full spectrum support to uplift promising innovations that address unmet clinical needs</strong></h4>
 <p><strong><u>Improving skin health for individuals who are struggling with acne</u></strong>
 </p>
-<p>For instance, a grant by NHIC's Innovation to Develop (I2D) scheme was
+<p>For instance, a grant by NHIC's <a href="https://www.nhic.sg/funding/develop-i2d/" rel="noopener nofollow" target="_blank">Innovation to Develop (I2D) scheme</a> was
 awarded to Nanyang Technological University’s (NTU) Lee Kong Chian School of Medicine, that led to the start-up company, ArrowBiome.
 With the grant, along with holistic support in areas such as regulatory and commercial